By Kelly Davis and Nicole Kim

 SchoolSparrow’s Ranking System

 That’s why SchoolSparrow has published school ratings that factor in parent income.
-Our ratings are more equitable, and they highlight hidden gem schools that you may overlook.
+Our ratings are more equitable, and they highlight out-performing schools that you may overlook.
 Low scores on the real estate search portals may simply be due to the socioeconomic diversity at the school.
 In addition, the low scores may simply be an indication the neighborhood is predominantly low income.
 But neither of these situations means the school is necessarily a “bad” school.